 - Editing Content – Control sentiment through regular editing.
 Just because an existing article or content piece has a generate negative sentiment doesn’t mean you cannot turn it around into a positive sentiment.

 These are just a few of the most important metrics to track with content marketing.

 Have anything else that you would like to add to this post?
-Let us know in the comments section below!
+Contact us today.